 - The Wage Subsidy Extension will be available from 10 June 2020 until 1 September 2020.
 Eligible employers will need to reapply through the Ministry of Social Development (MSD) once their current 12-week subsidy has come to an end.

 - Workers who become unemployed due to the COVID-19 crisis will be eligible for the COVID-19 Income Relief Payment, which is a weekly tax-free temporary income support payment for 12 weeks.
 The payment is intended to help the newly jobless adjust and find new employment or retrain.
 It is scaled depending on the hours worked (full- or part-time) and is available to students.

 - If your housing is at risk and you have no way to pay the rent you owe, talk to the Ministry of Social Development or visit their website www.msd.govt.nz(external link) to see if there is any assistance available for your circumstances.

-- Services such as sorted.org.nz(external link) offer New Zealanders free, impartial information and calculators to help manage money.
+- Services such as sorted.org.nz(external link) and MoneyTalks(external link) offer New Zealanders free, impartial information and calculators to help manage money.

 Reaching an agreement

 Any agreement you reach must be recorded in writing and signed by the tenant and landlord.
 Make sure you both have a copy of the signed agreement.
 You may wish to seal your agreement through FastTrack Resolution.